bbannour/SPTG/tutorials/model_specification.md

 In XLIA, components are referred to as machines.
 These machines are communicating, hierarchical, and heterogeneous, and their evaluation semantics can be customized to support different analysis or execution contexts.

-The complete XLIA specification is available in the [XLIA documentation](DiversityLangaugeXlia_documentation.pdf).
+The complete XLIA documentation is available here `/path/to/SPTG/tutorials/DiversityLangaugeXlia_documentation.pdf`.

 For timed symbolic transition systems, a single machine is typically used to represent the system under study, which interacts with its environment through well-defined communication interfaces.